 Sweet and sultry, this Tamarind Margarita Cocktail is just what your chips and salsa have been asking for!
-Flavored with tamarind concentrate, this tamarind margarita cocktail is sweet, tangy and so darn good you will be saying “ole!”
+Flavored with tamarind concentrate, this tamarind drink recipe is sweet, tangy and so darn good you will be saying “ole!”

 It soooo wasn’t!

 Well, except for the Tamarind Margarita Cocktails.
-Those made the whole experience definitely more bearable.
+Those made the whole experience definitely more bearable and this is now my favorite Tamarind drink recipe!

-So what the heck is a Tamarind Margarita Cocktail and why would you want one?
-Because it’s absolutely delicious.
-Flavorwise, it’s similar to a traditional margarita… but better.
-Much, much better.
-The tamarind gives the cocktail a bit more body and a fuller and richer flavor and helps balance the sweet, tart and tequila flavors.
-In short, a Tamarind Margarita is what a margarita should taste like!
+The tamarind gives the cocktail a bit more body and a fuller and richer flavor which helps balance the sweet, tart and tequila flavors.
+In short, if you love margaritas you will love a Tamarind Margarita!

-Tamarind is used in Indian, Hispanic and Southeast Asian cooking.
-Made from the fruit of the tamarind tree, tamarind has a sweet and tart flavor and is used in everything from desserts to marinades, sauces, and curries.
+Tamarind is used in Indian, Hispanic and Southeast Asian cooking and is used in everything from desserts to marinades, sauces, and curries.

 - 2 oz. silver tequila I used Patron Silver